Dakotaraptor: Vertebral column

+Arms

 The wing of Dakotaraptor was given much attention in the describing article.
 Here, “wing” is used as an anatomical descriptive term not related to its functionality, since Dakotaraptor was flightless.
 This is similar to the term “wing” for the same appendages in ostriches, emus, and other flightless birds.
-It is meant to express that arm is equipped with long feathers.
+It is meant to express that the arm is equipped with long feathers resembling those of flight feathers in birds that can actually fly.
 Many of the wing bones were discovered (humerus, radius, ulna, two of the three metacarpal wrist bones, and parts of the finger digits), so the wing is very complete.
-The humerus, the upper arm bone, is relatively long and slender.
-It is somewhat bent to the inside.
+The humerus, the upper arm bone, is relatively long, slender, and somewhat bent to the inside.
 The most notable anatomical feature is the row of very prominent bumps along a ridge on the lower edge of the ulna, one of the forearm bones.
-These are called ulnar papillae, or quill knobs.
+These are called ulnar papillae, more commonly known as quill knobs.
 In birds and some other theropod dinosaurs, these bumps were spots for reinforced attachment of the remiges, or wing feathers.
 When quill knobs are present, this is considered a strong indication that the animal had long remiges on the wings.
-Since quill knobs are rare in the fossil record, paleontologists mainly relied on phylogenetic bracketing to determine if a species was likely to have had wing feathers - if a relative on a "higher" branch of the evolutionary tree had the feathers, and one on a "lower" branch down had them also, then a species in the middle position likely did as well.
+Since quill knobs are rare in the fossil record, paleontologists mainly relied on phylogenetic bracketing to determine if a species was likely to have had wing feathers - if a relative on a "higher" branch of the evolutionary tree had the feathers and one on a "lower" down branch had them too, then a species in the middle position likely did as well.
 Dakotaraptor’s quill knobs show that the animal unequivocally had prominent wing feathers, making it the largest dromaeosaurid with confirmed plumage of that type.
 The quill knobs of Dakotaraptor have a diameter of about 8–10 mm, which shows that these feathers were rather large.
 It was estimated that a complete series might include fifteen of these papillae ulnares.
 The ulna is 36 cm long and the other lower arm bone, the radius, measures 32 cm.
 The hand bones show that their joints allowed for little mobility.
 The wingspan of Dakotaraptor was estimated at 120 cm, not taking into account possible primary remiges longer than the hand.

 The second metacarpal of the metacarpus of the hand, the bone that primary remiges attach to, also had a flat bony shelf as its dorsal surface.
 The shelf made a perfect spot for the primary feathers to lay across in their life-attachment.